 - Summarize major sources, hazardous agents, conditions, and other exposure factors that contribute to environmentally-related human diseases.

-- Describe how the quality of environmental media (air, water, soil, food) is adversely affected by contamination from chemical, biological and physical agents.
+- Describe how the quality of environmental media (air, water, soil, food) are adversely affected by contamination from chemical, biological and physical agents.

 - Apply theory to environmental public health issues identified within indoor/outdoor and occupational/non-occupational settings.

-- Analyze and interpret fundamental statistical, epidemiological, and environmental monitoring/surveillance, and risk assessment data.
+- Calculate, analyze and interpret fundamental statistical, epidemiological, and environmental monitoring/surveillance and risk assessment data.

 - Summarize management and technical measures and approaches that control human exposure to environmental contaminants.